megalodon-chess/server/docs/index.md

 2. You will need Python 3 and packages defined in `requirements.txt`.

 3. Run the client file with Python.
 Follow the setup instructions if this is your first time.
-The client IP is below.
+The IP, port, and encryption key are below.

 4. You will be asked whether you have a Sharktest key.
 If you do, put your key in and jump to step 8.
 If you don't, keep reading.